EvesLastDescendant/nodejs-notesapp/README.md

 # Terminal-Based Notes App

 A simple terminal-based notes application built using `yargs`, `chalk`, and the `fs` libraries.
 This app allows users to create, read, update, and delete notes from the command line.
+The created notes are stored in a `notes.json` file.

 ## Features